-To achieve a high-quality ranking, your website content needs to be comprehensive and relevant.
+Your website content needs to be comprehensive and relevant to achieve a high-quality ranking.
 Outdated content will rarely rank highly on any search engine.

 If your content, like a blog, for example, has been written by an employee, name them!

-You can even go one step further and add information like a short description of the author and links to their LinkedIn profiles as this will further the author’s and website’s expert status.
+You can even go one step further and add information like a short description of the author and links to their LinkedIn profiles, which will further the author’s and website’s expert status.

 Another easy way to add more gravitas to your content is to include a comprehensive “about us” page on your site.
-On this page you should include information on the history of your brand, and why you are respected in your chosen sector.
+This page should include information on your brand's history and why you are respected in your chosen sector.

-This way users can easily find out more about your brand and what you stand for.
+This way, users can easily learn more about your brand and what you stand for.

-If you use other social media channels like LinkedIn or Facebook, be sure to post direct links of new content on your page and tag the author.
+If you use other social media channels like LinkedIn or Facebook, post direct links to new content on your page and tag the author.

-This will improve the chances of your content being seen by your desired audience when they conduct their online searches.
+This will improve the chances of your desired audience seeing your content when they conduct their online searches.

 This is especially important for those of you creating content around YMYL topics.

-Instead of trying to cover every single area of interest in your chosen sector, precisely define the key areas you want to focus on and start creating a strong index of rich content.
+Instead of covering every single area of interest in your chosen sector, precisely define the key areas you want to focus on and create a strong index of rich content.

 It’s more beneficial to position yourself as an expert in a specific topic than offer basic information on a whole sector.
 You’ll find it tough to compete with the more specialised websites.

-If your website looks like a scam, then users are not going to stay on your site and your search ranking will falter.
+If your website looks like a scam, users will not stay on your site, and your search ranking will falter.
 But you can make your website look safe with a few simple inclusions.

-Adding logos of your respected clients or advertising partners, as well as reviews from third-party sites will increase a user’s trust in your site.
+Adding logos of your respected clients or advertising partners and reviews from third-party sites will increase a user’s trust in your site.